MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 Microsoft Edge uses your local browsing history to personalize the quick link tiles, and you may delete or create new tiles.
 The data is only stored locally on the device, per profile.

-The search box on the new tab page uses [Microsoft Bing][BingMain] to search based on the search query you type.
-To provide search suggestions and results, Microsoft Edge shares your typed characters, search query, IP address, and search identifiers with [Microsoft Bing][BingMain].
+The search box on the new tab page uses [Microsoft Bing](https://bing.com) to search based on the search query you type.
+To provide search suggestions and results, Microsoft Edge shares your typed characters, search query, IP address, and search identifiers with [Microsoft Bing](https://bing.com).
 The search box may be configured with group policies to provide search results from Microsoft Search, and returns information from your organization such as documents and intranet content.
 To provide an integrated search experience, Microsoft Edge stores cookies locally on the device.

-If your Microsoft account is active in Microsoft Edge, manage your browsing activity associated with the new tab page from the [Microsoft privacy dashboard][MicrosoftAccountPrivacyAdSettings].
+If your Microsoft account is active in Microsoft Edge, manage your browsing activity associated with the new tab page from the [Microsoft privacy dashboard](https://account.microsoft.com/privacy/ad-settings).

 Microsoft Edge collects diagnostic data about how you use the new tab page.
 The diagnostic data includes interactions with the search box and choices on quick link tiles.
 To allow collection of diagnostic data about how you use the new tab page, complete the following actions.